-The total budget of GNCTD is Rs.
-48,000 crore in 2017-18 (BE), which as a proportion of the Gross State Domestic Product (GSDP), is around 7 percent.
-This means that as a proportion of the entire economy of Delhi, the share of expenditure by GNCTD accounts for only 7 percent.
+The total budget of GNCTD is around Rs.
+46,600 crore in 2016-17 (BE), which as a proportion of the Gross State Domestic Product (GSDP), is around 8.3 percent.
+This means that as a proportion of the entire economy of Delhi, the share of expenditure by GNCTD accounts for only 8.3 percent.
 This is fairly low, when viewed in comparison to other states (see figure 6.3 below), implying that the fiscal space available to GNCTD is quite restricted.
-Moreover, the Delhi Budget has reflected a revenue surplus in the last few years.
-It is often observed that certain states have a tendency to reduce fiscal deficits by running a surplus on the Revenue Account which could be a hurdle towards increasing budgetary expenditures in social sectors.
-This is because a large proportion of budgets for social sectors such as health, education, expenditure on women and child development and social welfare - some of which are critical for women's safety - is reported as revenue expenditure.
+Moreover, the Delhi Budget has reflected a fiscal surplus in two of the last three fiscal years, with a revenue surplus.
+It is observed that notes that certain states have a tendency to reduce fiscal deficits by running a surplus on the Revenue Account which "could be a hurdle towards increasing budgetary expenditures in social sectors."
+This is because a large proportion of budgets for the social sector such as health, education, women and child development and social welfare - which are critical for women's safety - is reported as revenue expenditure.

-Thus, there seems to be a need increasing public expenditure in Delhi with greater prioritisation of critical sectors important for women's safety.
+Thus, there is definitely scope for increasing public expenditure in Delhi with greater prioritisation of critical sectors important for women's safety.